pequalsmp/pixellock/README.md

 # Configuration

-If you're running a compositor/window-manager different from Hyprland/Sway, you might want to specify the outputs manually, by modifying config/config_example.toml to fit your needs and rename the file to:
+If you're running a compositor/window-manager different from Hyprland/Sway, you might want to specify the outputs manually.

+To do so, modify:

+> config/config_example.toml

+to fit your needs and place it under:

 > $XDG_CONFIG_HOME/pixellock/config.toml

-Note: $XDG_CONFIG_HOME usually resolves to ~/.config
+Note: Usually $XDG_CONFIG_HOME resolves to ~/.config